In this 4 minute read:

 If you struggle to draw people in your doors, look for creative ways to drum up interest or establish your bar or restaurant as the place to be on Cinco de Mayo.

 Finally, try using Womply’s reputation management software to help you attract and retain more happy customers.
-Sign up for a free demo today to see how businesses like yours have used Womply to bring in 20% more revenue while saving an extra 10 hours of work per week.
+Businesses like yours have used Womply to bring in 20% more revenue while saving an extra 10 hours of work per week.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!